Small group tour of Melbourne

-This, like all Odyssey Traveller small group tours is limited to 12 people.
+This, like all Odyssey Traveller small group tours is limited to 15 people.

 Historic tours of Melbourne:

-The new settlement was given the name 'Hoddle Grid.
-Robert Hoddle, the Surveyor-General, was disturbed by the chaos he had encountered at the new settlement, and laid out a plan for what is now the CBD, straight lines intersecting straight lines in a grid.
-One of the anchors for this grid is a major thoroughfare in the centre of , .
-It is one of the main streets of the central business district and was laid out in 1837 as part of the original Hoddle Grid, that included Collins st, Flinders st, La trobe st and Spencer st that we explore as part of this .' to honour the then-Prime Minister of the United Kingdom, Lord . became a town in 1842 and a in 1847.
-Though growth was (relatively) slow, this early period gave the a feature that continues to define it today: the
+The new settlement was given the name 'Melbourne' to honour the then-Prime Minister of the United Kingdom, Lord Melbourne.
+Melbourne became a town in 1842 and a city in 1847.
+Though growth was (relatively) slow, this early period gave the city a feature that continues to define it today: the Hoddle Grid.
+Robert Hoddle, the Surveyor-General, was disturbed by the chaos he had encountered at the new settlement, and laid out a plan for what is now the Melbourne CBD, straight lines intersecting straight lines in a grid.
+One of the anchors for this grid is Swanston Street a major thoroughfare in the centre of Melbourne, Australia.
+It is one of the main streets of the Melbourne central business district and was laid out in 1837 as part of the original Hoddle Grid, that included Collins st, Flinders st, La trobe st and Spencer st that we explore as part of this Melbourne city tour.

-In 1880, projected its civic pride as the host of the International Exhibition.
+In 1880, Melbourne projected its civic pride as the host of the Melbourne International Exhibition.
 Beginning with the Great Exhibition in London in 1851, for which the famous Crystal Palace was built, international exhibitions allowed host nations to display their technological advances and inventions.
-Attracting vast numbers of visitors to their exhibits, they epitomised the rapid industrial growth and optimism of the Victorian Era. 's exhibition - following a smaller agricultural show in Sydney in the previous year - was the first internationally recognised exhibition hosted in the Southern Hemisphere, attracting over 1.3 million visitors.
+Attracting vast numbers of visitors to their exhibits, they epitomised the rapid industrial growth and optimism of the Victorian Era.
+Melbourne's exhibition - following a smaller agricultural show in Sydney in the previous year - was the first internationally recognised exhibition hosted in the Southern Hemisphere, attracting over 1.3 million visitors.
 The Exhibition Building (now the Royal Exhibition Building) was built in Carlton Gardens for the event, a grand structure in the style of the European exhibition halls, drawing inspiration from German, French, and Florentine styles.

-The Exhibition Building would host the Centennial Exhibition in 1888, celebrating the founding of European settlement in Sydney in 1788.
-One of the few remaining Victorian exhibition halls, the Royal Exhibition Building and surrounding Carlton Gardens received UNESCO World Heritage Status in 2004, the first building in to do so.
+The Exhibition Building would host the Melbourne Centennial Exhibition in 1888, celebrating the founding of European settlement in Sydney in 1788.
+One of the few remaining Victorian exhibition halls, the Royal Exhibition Building and surrounding Carlton Gardens received UNESCO World Heritage Status in 2004, the first building in Australia to do so.

 In the 1880s, the long boom culminated in a frenzy of property investment known as the 'land boom'.
-The price of land in accelerated - reaching in 1889, the same value as areas in central London.
-In , huge sums of money were poured into opulent office buildings - many for the building societies, banks, and mortgage companies that were driving the boom.
+The price of land in Melbourne accelerated - reaching in 1889, the same value as areas in central London.
+In Melbourne's CBD, huge sums of money were poured into opulent office buildings - many for the building societies, banks, and mortgage companies that were driving the boom.
 Many buildings reached 12 stories high, unseen outside of London, New York and Chicago.
-New buildings were covered in cast iron lace - at the time derided by architecture critics such as John Ruskin - with 'iron petticoats' on virtually every balcony and veranda in the .
+New buildings were covered in cast iron lace - at the time derided by architecture critics such as John Ruskin - with 'iron petticoats' on virtually every balcony and veranda in the city.

 New buildings built in this period reflect the luxurious consumer society that the land boom enabled, coffee palaces, shopping arcades, and theatres.
 Highlights include St Paul's Cathedral (1880-1891), the Block Arcade (1891), the Hotel Windsor (1883), Her Majesty's Theatre (1886), and the Princess Theatre (rebuilt 1886).
-Much like today, was considered the fashion capital of .
-Though women were too fond of bright colour, complained one observer, 'it can never be complained against them that they are dowdy - a fault common to their Sydney, Adelaide, and English sisters.'
-'Doing the Block' - promenading on the area of Collins Street around the Block Arcade - was an opportunity for 's well-to-do, men and women, to show off their finery.
+Much like today, Melbourne was considered the fashion capital of Australia.
+Though Melbourne women were too fond of bright colour, complained one observer, 'it can never be complained against them that they are dowdy - a fault common to their Sydney, Adelaide, and English sisters.'
+'Doing the Block' - promenading on the area of Collins Street around the Block Arcade - was an opportunity for Melbourne's well-to-do, men and women, to show off their finery.